nodeontrain/nodeontrain.xyz/tuts/logging_in.md

 ### Current user

-Having placed the user’s id securely in the temporary session, we are now in a position to retrieve it on subsequent pages, which we’ll do by defining a current_user method to find the user in the database corresponding to the session id.
+Having placed the user's id securely in the temporary session, we are now in a position to retrieve it on subsequent pages, which we'll do by defining a current_user method to find the user in the database corresponding to the session id.

 `app/helpers/sessions_helper.js`